As an Agile Coach, I find an interesting paradox about Agile Training. Most people will state that they already know all about Agile and Scrum.

 Have a Conversation on the Need for Scrum and Agile Training

-- All the Costs and None of the Benefits - I often start with a discussion of the benefits that people are currently seeing from using Agile and Scrum.
+I often start with a discussion of the benefits that people are currently seeing from using Agile and Scrum.
 Sometimes, organizations incur the costs of Agile and get none of the benefits.
-That is an easy quick win - stop misusing Agile and Scrum and getting none of the benefits.
+That is an easy quick win – stop misusing Agile and Scrum and getting none of the benefits.
 By continuing to use old patterns and simply adding a daily standup and calling things sprints, you can actually add more overhead to a poor process.
-People will become jaded if they are told they are self-organizing but continue to be assigned work from multiple projects with conflicting priorities and deadlines.
+People will become jaded if they are told they are self-organizing but continue to be assigned work on multiple projects with conflicting priorities and deadlines.

-- Avoiding the Agile Mish-Mash - Many times I find that team members bring their experience from other areas or organizations into their current team.
+Many times I find that team members bring their experience from other areas or organizations into their current team.
 Any prior experience from their previous company is to them the best way to do Agile.
-Or they create a hybrid of all the things that they think work best, liking picking out food at a buffet.
+Or they create hybrid agile; a combination of multiple frameworks like Waterfall and Scrum.
+They treat it like picking out food at a buffet.
 They end up with an agile Frankenstein that includes traditional waterfall approaches and bits and pieces of Agile and Scrum.

 Where to Start with Agile Training